In search of just deserts

 The Berbers are the indigenous people from this part of North Africa, speaking several dialects of Berber, as well as Arabic, Darija, and either French or Spanish dependent on any former European influence.
 Apparently Berber women speak Arabic and as well as their own language, whilst Arabic women only speak their native language.

-Traditionally considered nomadic they are in fact originally a nation of farmers, inhabiting the mountainous regions within reach of the North African coast.
+Traditionally considered nomadic they are originally a farmer nation, inhabiting the mountainous regions within reach of the North African coast.

-Being mostly Muslim they do not drink alcohol, so when offered Berber whisky do not be too surprised when it turns out to be a very sweet mint tea!
-It was very refreshing and a nice start before the main courses of vegetable tangine and chicken couscous were unveiled.
+Being mostly Muslim they do not drink alcohol, so when offered Berber whisky do not be too surprised that it’s a sweet mint tea!
+It was very refreshing and a pleasant start before serving the main courses, vegetable tangine and chicken couscous.

-By the time this modest but very tasty and filling feast had been finished it was already dark outside.
-Looking forward to a clear sky this one turned out to be a little disappointing, deserts are famous for star filled skies, this did not live up to the billing however.
+By the time this modest but very tasty and filling feast was finished, it was already dark outside.
+Looking forward to a clear sky, this one turned out a little disappointing, deserts are famous for star filled skies, this did not live up to the billing however.
 There was little light pollution but only a relatively small number of stars came out, obviously not aware they were part of this particular paid excursion!

-The evening was spent around the campfire, our Berber hosts sang and played hand drums, encouraging us to get involved as much as possible.
+We spent the evening around the campfire, our Berber hosts sang and played hand drums, encouraging us to get involved as much as possible.
 Music really is a universal language; none of us understood the words, but played with drums or improvised percussion instruments, such as my tripod, danced and generally had a great time.
 It seems likely our hosts enjoyed a few jokes at our expense, but was also equally obvious they enjoyed themselves too.
-This is just as well when it is considered they repeat the performance every night for most of the year.
+This is just as well as they repeat the performance every night for most of the year.